 When are award decisions made and how will I be notified?

-The CSF Board of Directors meets twice annually, in the spring and fall, to review applications and determine awards.
+The WFSC/CSF committee meets twice annually, in the spring and fall, to review applications and determine awards.

-Applicants will be notified of the Board’s decision by U.S. mail.
+Applicants will be notified of the Committee’s decision by U.S. mail.

 Is there a minimum and maximum award amount?